-The anatomical organization and functions of the various parts of the digestive tract are shown in Figure 2.2.
-The didigestion The process of breaking down ingested foods into their basic units in preparation for absorption by the cells of the gastrointestinal tract.

-oral cavity Another name for the mouth, which makes up the first segment of the gastrointestinal tract.
+The anatomical organization and functions of the various parts of the digestive tract are shown in FIGURE 2.2.
+The digestive system extends from the mouth to the anus and is more than 25 feet long in most individuals.
+The mouth, or oral cavity, is the entry point for ingested nutrients.
+The main digestive process that occurs in the mouth is mastication, more commonly known as "chewing."
+The mechanical process of mastication breaks foods into pieces, thereby increasing the exposed surface area of the oral cavity Another name for the mouth, which makes up the first segment of the gastrointestinal tract.